Shubu-alfa/nltk_work/README.md

 # nltk_work

 ---------------------------------------------------------Shubham Mishra--------------------------------------------------------------------
-This work has been a an inspiration to making a self-assistant bot using NLTK.
+This work is an inspiration to making a self-assistant bot using NLTK.
+It includes all the modular concepts that are supposed to be used in any chatbot.